 in people with a Caucasian, European, or Ashkenazi Jewish background.

-Sexually transmitted diseases (STDs) during pregnancy have been linked to miscarriage,
+Sexually transmitted infections (STIs).
+STIs during pregnancy have been linked to miscarriage,

 premature birth, low birth weight, and stillbirth.
 Many doctors routinely test

 chlamydia.
-If test results show that you have an STD,
+If test results show that you have an STI,

 your doctor will discuss treatment with you.

 Thyroid disease.
 Many women have thyroid tests done if they have a personal or family history of thyroid problems.